ovity/octotree/README.md

 ## Octotree
 Chrome extension to display GitHub code in tree format.
-Useful for developers who frequently read source in GitHub and do not want to download or checkout every single repository.
+Useful for developers who frequently read source in GitHub and do not want to download or checkout too many repositories.
 Features:

 * Easy-to-navigate code tree like IDEs
-* Super fast browsing with Pjax
+* Super fast browsing with pjax
 * Work with public and private repositories

 ## Install